Explore the history of art, for high school students

 minimum 8, maximum 15

 What do we consider our first pieces of art and architecture?
 What was the art of the time when Jesus walked the earth?
 What has made the Mona Lisa so popular throughout time?
 How do we appreciate art through the lens of God’s awesome creativity?

 These are some of the questions we will tackle in Art History.
 The objective of this class is to help students bring together art throughout history using a biblical timeline overlapped with a standard one.
 This will continue throughout history to modern art, using the filter of a biblical worldview.
-The curriculum will cover Ancient and Medieval times, Renaissance, Baroque through Impressionism, Post Impressionism, ending with a look at 20th century art.
+The curriculum will cover Ancient and Medieval times, Renaissance, Baroque through Impressionism, and Post Impressionism, ending with a look at 20th-century art.
 Encouraging an appreciation of the arts, history, and God’s creative gift to us will be the backbone of this class.

 There will be one field trip per semester to an art museum.
 This is not required, but a great way for students to engage in a guided art experience.